Impossible (game show): Gameplay

-The Qualifier & The Grid
+Qualifier and Grid

-This round is played three times, with each playing split into two halves, a qualifier and the grid, to choose a contestant for the final.
-The scores are set to zero at the beginning of each qualifier.
+This round is played three times, with each playing split into two halves (Qualifier and Grid) to choose a contestant for the Final.
+The scores are set to zero at the beginning of each Qualifier.

-In the qualifier, the host asks five multiple-choice questions, each with three answer options.
-Contestants secretly lock in their guesses, and earn one point for each correct answer.
-Wrong answers leave the score unaffected, but an impossible answer or a failure to lock in a response eliminates the contestant from the game.
+In the Qualifier, the host asks five multiple-choice questions; each with three answer options.
+Contestants secretly lock in their guesses and earn one point for each correct answer.
+Wrong answers leave the score unaffected, but an impossible answer, or a failure to answer within the time limit, eliminates the contestant from the game.
+If exactly one player remains in play after a question, the Qualifier is immediately halted and that player advances to the Grid.
 However, if all remaining contestants are eliminated on a single question, the entire pool is brought back into play.
-After the fifth question, the high scorer advances to the second half; in the event of a tie, the contestant who locked in their answers in the shortest total time advances to play a grid.
+After the fifth question, the high scorer advances to the Grid; any ties for high score are broken in favour of the contestant who took the shortest total time to lock in their answers.

-For the grid, the high scorer chooses one of four categories and is shown nine answers – one correct, three wrong, five impossible.
+For the Grid, the high scorer chooses one of four categories and is shown nine answers: one correct, three wrong and five impossible.
 After hearing the first half of a question, they choose five answers they believe to be impossible; each successful choice adds £100 to the daily prize pot and is removed from the board.
-The host then reads the second half of the question, with all chosen non-impossible answers returned to play, and the contestant must choose the correct answer in order to advance to the final.
-Choosing a wrong answer gives the runner-up/last player who was eliminated from the first half a chance to find the right answer and advance.
-However, if this contestant chooses a wrong or impossible answer, the high scorer moves ahead.
+The host then reads the second half of the question, with all chosen non-impossible answers returned to play, and the contestant must choose the correct answer in order to advance to the Final.
+Choosing a wrong answer gives the runner-up (or the last player eliminated in the Qualifier) a chance to find the right answer and advance; however, if this contestant chooses a wrong or impossible answer, the high scorer moves ahead.
 If any impossible answers remain on the board and the high scorer chooses one, they are eliminated and the runner-up gets a turn; if they fail to choose the correct answer, the host begins working down through the next-highest scorers until one of them does so.

 Categories are removed from the list of four as they are chosen, leaving three options in the second playing and two in the third.
-The maximum daily prize pot is £1,500, accumulated by eliminating all five impossible answers in every playing of the grid.
-Contestants who advance to the final sit out all subsequent playings of the qualifier and grid.
+The maximum daily prize pot is £1,500; this is accumulated by eliminating all five impossible answers in every playing of the Grid, while the smallest possible daily prize pot is £300.
+Contestants who advance to the Final sit out all subsequent playings of the Qualifier and Grid.

-If a qualifier begins with only one contestant left in the pool, they must still give a correct answer in order to advance to the grid.
+If a Qualifier begins with only one contestant left in the pool, they must still give a correct answer in order to advance to the Grid.